If you have a disabled child

 |Highest Rate||cannot walk, can only walk a short distance without severe discomfort, could become very ill if they try to walk or they’re blind, severely sight impaired||£62.55 per week|

 DLA is usually paid every 4 weeks in arrears.
 It is paid directly into your bank account.

 To claim DLA for a child you need to be their parent or look after them as if you’re their parent.
 This includes step-parents, guardians, grandparents, foster-parents or older brothers or sisters.

-To apply you can print off and fill in a DLA claim form.
-Alternatively you can phone the Disability Living Allowance helpline and ask for a printed form.
+To apply you can phone the Disability Living Allowance helpline and ask for them to send you a DLA1A Child form.

 - Telephone: 0800 121 4600